NigelEarle/AWS-CSA-Notes-2018/Object-Storage-and-CDN-S3-Glacier-Cloudfront/README.md

     Cannot install apps, db or os
     Success uploads will generate HTTP 200 status code Read S3 FAQ before taking the exam. it comes up a lot

+    Encryption
+      Client side encryption
+      Server side encryption
+        encryption with amazon s3 managed keys (SSE-S3) encryption with KMS (SSE-KMS)
+        encryption with Customer Provided Keys (SSE-C)

+    Control access to buckets using either a bucket ACL orusing Bucket Policies

+    BY DEFAULT BUCKETS ARE PRIVATE AND ALL OBJECTS STORED INSIDE THEM ARE PRIVATE